Mary Poppins (film): Plot

-In 1910, Winifred Banks returns to her home in Edwardian London after a suffragette rally and learns that her children, Jane and Michael, have run away, "for the fourth time this week", which prompted their nanny, Katie Nanna, to quit her job.
-That night, Winifred's strict and ambitious husband George returns home from his job at the bank and places a newspaper advertisement for a stern, no-nonsense nanny.
-Jane and Michael present their own advertisement for a kind, sympathetic nanny, but George rips up their letter and throws the scraps in the fireplace.
+In 1910, Winifred Banks returns to her home in Edwardian London after a suffragette rally and learns that her children, Jane and Michael, have run away, "for the fourth time this week"; this has prompted their nanny, Katie Nanna, to quit her job ("Sister Suffragette").
+That night, Winifred's strict and ambitious husband George returns home from his job at the bank ("The Life I Lead") and places a newspaper advertisement for a stern, no-nonsense nanny.
+Jane and Michael present their own advertisement for a kind, sympathetic nanny, ("The Perfect Nanny") but George rips up their letter and throws the scraps in the fireplace.
 A strong wind draws the scraps up through the chimney and into the sky.

 The next day, several sour-faced nannies await outside the Banks family's home, but a strong gust of wind magically blows them away.
 Jane and Michael then witness a young woman floating down from the sky, gracefully descending with an open umbrella.
 The woman enters the Banks family's home and introduces herself as Mary Poppins.
 To George's shock, Mary is holding the children's advertisement, and the scraps have been put back together.
 She agrees with the advertisement's requests, but promises George that she will be firm with his children.
 Mary manipulates George into hiring her.
-Upstairs, Mary helps the children magically clean their nursery.
+Upstairs, Mary helps the children magically clean their nursery ("A Spoonful of Sugar").

-While walking in a park, the trio encounters Mary's friend Bert, a jack of all trades working as a street painter.
+While walking in a park, the trio encounters Mary's best friend Bert, a jack of all trades working as a street painter.
 Mary transports the group into one of Bert's drawings.
-While the children ride on a carousel, Mary and Bert sing while strolling.
+While the children ride on a carousel, Mary and Bert sing while strolling ("Jolly Holiday").
 After meeting up with the children, they all then participate in a horse race, which Mary wins.
 Mary uses the nonsense word "Supercalifragilisticexpialidocious" to describe her victory.
 When a thunderstorm dissolves Bert's drawings, the group is returned to London.
-While putting the children to bed, Mary sings a lullaby.
+While putting the children to bed, Mary sings a lullaby ("Stay Awake").